David17c/Dfetch/README.md

 # Dfetch

-Dfetch is a lightweight command-line tool for displaying system information.
+A lightweight command-line tool for displaying system information.
 It focuses on clean output, fast startup times, and simple configuration.

 ![Default output on Debian](image/debian_dfetch_output.png)

 ## Installation

-To install Dfetch, visit the [releases page](https://github.com/David17c/Dfetch/releases) and download either the package for your operating system or a prebuilt binary.
+Visit the [releases page](https://github.com/David17c/Dfetch/releases) and download the package for your operating system or a prebuilt binary.
 More detailed installation instructions and instruction on building Dfetch from source can be found [here](documentation/INSTALL.md).

-## Supported distributions
+## Support

-Dfetch currently supports Linux and includes built-in ASCII art for:
+Dfetch pretty much all modern Linux distrobutions and includes ascii art for the following:

 **Alma Linux, Arch, Artix, Bazzite, CachyOS, Debian, EndeavourOS, Fedora, Gentoo, Kali Linux, Linux Mint, Manjaro, NixOS, OpenSUSE Leap, OpenSUSE Tumbleweed, Pop!_OS, Rocky Linux, Tuxedo OS, Ubuntu, Vanilla OS, Void Linux and Zorin OS.**

 If your distribution isn't listed, Dfetch may still work.
 This list only includes distributions with built-in ASCII art.

-The supported distributions have been tested, but Dfetch is not continuously tested on every distribution, so some issues may go unnoticed.

 ## Documentation